wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/database-handling/includes/2-database-actions.md

-The **Open SQL Connection** Action only requires one input, the **Connection String**.
-The connection string specifies all the information necessary to connect to a database, such as the driver used, the database, server names, and the username and password.
+The **Open SQL Connection** action only requires one input: the connection string.
+The **Connection String** field specifies all information that is necessary to connect to a database, such as the driver that is used, the database, server names, and the username and password.

 The string can be entered manually or as a variable.
-When the Action connects to a database, it stores the connection into a SQL connection variable.
+When the action connects to a database, it stores the connection into a SQL connection variable.

 ![open sql connection action properties](..\media\open-sql-connection-action-properties.png)

-If the appropriate connection string is not known select the **ellipses** button to open the data link properties window.
-The data link tool helps the user compose the required connections string step by step.
+If the appropriate connection string is not known, select the ellipsis (**...**) button to open the **Data Link Properties** window.
+The data link tool helps the user compose the required connection string step by step.
 First, select the correct driver for the database under the **Provider** tab.

 ![data link properties](..\media\data-link-properties.png)

-Next, under the **Connection** tab, enter the remaining details like the server name, the username, password, and database name.
-Select the test connection button to test that the connection string connects to a database successfully.
+Next, under the **Connection** tab, enter the remaining details such as the server name, the username, password, and database name.
+Select the **Test Connection** button to test that the connection string will connect to a database successfully.
 Alternatively, you can copy a ready-made connection string.

 ![data link properties connection tab](..\media\data-link-properties-connection-tab.png)